 Free Shirts, Jeans, and Shorts Patterns for 11″ Fashion Dolls

 I like sewing with knits because while they might be a bit trickier to stitch with a sewing machine, they are much more forgiving with sizing!

-- Here’s a simple cap-sleeve top from Craftiness is Not Optional.
+2. Here’s a simple cap-sleeve top from Craftiness is Not Optional.
 It’s made from woven fabric and can be sewn in no time at all.

 Full Outfits and Collections

-It also comes with a free SVG file to use when making this outfit for your Barbie®.
+It also comes with a free SVG file to use when making this outfit for your doll.
 This is so fun if you have a Cricut and don’t want to cut those small fabric pieces yourself!

 If you’re a beginner, you might have difficulty sewing them.
 This is because there are only written instructions rather than full picture tutorials.

-Free Accessory Sewing Patterns
+Free Accessory Patterns

-- Make this fun mermaid tail and top from Sew Spoiled using an old swimsuit or a small scrap of fabric!
+Make this fun mermaid tail and top from Sew Spoiled using an old swimsuit or a small scrap of fabric!